got5/tapestry5-jquery/README.md

 [![Build Status](https://travis-ci.org/got5/tapestry5-jquery.svg?branch=master)](https://travis-ci.org/got5/tapestry5-jquery)
-# Tapestry 5 jQuery integration Module - 4.0-rc-1-SNAPSHOT
+# Tapestry 5 jQuery integration Module - 4.0-rc-1

 ## Demo and documentation
 http://tapestry5-jquery.com/

+##Hosting
+http://nexus.devlab722.net/nexus/content/repositories/releases will stop at the end November 2015, So please not that the Latest releases for 5.4 and 5.3 are now available at [Maven Central](https://repo1.maven.org/maven2/org/got5/tapestry5-jquery/).

 ## Features

 for version >= 4.0.0
+Since version 5.4, Tapestry supports jQuery and Prototype.
+So you don't need any more our Tapestry-jquery.js to use integrate your favorite jQuery plugin.
+Tapestry5-jquery module is now focusing on :
+	- overriding some core component like Datefield
-This Tapestry provides a collections of jQuery components that play well with Tapestry 5.4 or higher.
+	- providing a collections of jQuery components that play well with Tapestry 5.4 or higher.

 for version < 4.0.0

 This module provides jQuery integration for Tapestry 5 and allow you to work with or to replace the tapestry.js file based on prototype.

 Exclusive jQuery components :